Affine Hecke algebras for classical p-adic groups: Comparison of Langlands parameters

 \subsection{Cuspidal supports of essentially square-integrable representations}

-\ There are cuspidal support maps both for irreducible $G$-representations and for $\Phi_e (G)$.
-Recall from Theorem \ref{thm:3.4}.a that these maps commute with the assignment of enhanced L-parameters via Hecke algebras.
-We want to check that the same holds for Moeglin's parameters of discrete series representations.
+\ There are cuspidal support maps both for irreducible $G$-representations and for $\Phi_\enh (G)$.
+Recall from Theorem\autoref {thm:3.4}.a that these maps commute with the assignment of enhanced $L$-parameters via Hecke algebras.
+We want to check that the same holds for M{\oe}glin's parameters of discrete series representations.
 (Since the cuspidal support maps commute with tensoring by unramified characters, that implies the same statement for essentially square-integrable representations.)
-The initial steps to determine the cuspidal support of $(\phi,\epsilon) \in \Phi_e (G)$ are: \begin{itemize} \item Replace $(\phi,\epsilon)$ by $\phi |_{\mb W_F}$ and $(\phi |_{\SL_2 (\C)}, \epsilon)$, where $\phi (\SL_2 (\C))$ lies in $H := \rZ_{{G^\vee}_\der}(\phi (\mb W_F))$ and
+The initial steps to determine the cuspidal support of $(\phi,\epsilon) \in \Phi_\enh (G)$ are: \begin{itemize} \item Replace $(\phi,\epsilon)$ by $\phi |_{\mb W_F}$ and $(\phi |_{\SL_2 (\C)}, \epsilon)$, where $\phi (\SL_2 (\C))$ lies in $H := \rZ_{{G^\vee}_\der}(\phi (\mb W_F))$ and

 \item From $(\phi |_{\SL_2 (\C)}, \epsilon)$ we extract the triple